Sport in Education project

 The Sport in Education (SiE) project contributes to improved academic, social and sporting outcomes for schools and their students by using sport as a context for learning and student engagement.

-Sport has generally been promoted for its positive impact on young people's physical health but an increasing body of international evidence suggests that increased participation in sport and physical activity can also lead to improved academic and social outcomes, benefitting students, schools and communities.
+Sport has generally been promoted for its positive impact on young people's physical health.
+An increasing body of international evidence suggests that increased participation in sport and physical activity can also lead to improved academic and social outcomes, benefiting students, schools and communities.

-So the three-year SiE project, currently being delivered in eight NZ secondary schools, aims to develop, trial and evaluate approaches to deliver improved outcomes that will then be made available to all schools.
+The 3-year (2012-2015) Sport in Education (SiE) project, being delivered in 8 schools, aims to develop, trial and evaluate approaches to improve these academic and social outcomes that will also be made available to all schools.

 The schools participating in the project are: